 The Bottom Line

-Do you need to build an app that works across platforms?
+Now that difference between native vs hybrid app is clear, ask yourself a question… Do you need to build an app that works across platforms?
 Or do you want to stay specific to particular platforms and make your Mobile Presence as Dominant as possible?
 Whatever you choose, there are distinct pros & cons for both native and hybrid application approaches.
 Having one source-code, lesser time to market, easy updates, availability of resources, and lower budgets make Hybrid App Development a perfect choice.
 However, in the long run, the biggest detraction comes when it needs bug fixing and tweaking due to suboptimal UX and UI elements.

 When it comes to Native Apps, they are backed with the added advantage of functions that are specific to the OS.
 Furthermore, a native app approach provides top-notch security for a mobile application, fast performance, a highly responsive user interface, and access to all native APIs.
 To put it simply, the original investment may be higher initially, but it will pay off in the long run while offering a great user experience and an enterprise-grade app performance.